St Mary Woolnoth: Threatened demolition

 The church underwent major changes in the late 19th century and the turn of the 20th century; it was proposed for demolition on several occasions but was saved each time.
 Its galleries were removed by William Butterfield in 1876, who thought they were unsafe, and a number of other significant (and not entirely successful) changes were made at the same time.

 Between 1897 and 1900 the City & South London Railway (C&SLR) built Bank Underground station beneath the church.
 The C&SLR were given permission to demolish it, but public outcry forced them to reconsider: the company undertook to use only the subsoil instead.
-The crypt was sold to the railway and the bones were removed for reburial at Ilford.
+The crypt was sold to the railway and the bones were removed for reburial at City of London Cemetery in Manor Park.
 The walls and internal columns of the church were then supported on steel girders while the lift shafts and staircase shaft for Bank station were built directly beneath the church floor.
 At this time, the bells were also rehung with new fittings.
 No cracks formed in the plasterwork, and no settlement of the structure occurred; the company later claimed that the edifice of the church was considerably stronger than before.